brayanmelroni/ecom/readme.md

 2. All the business logic is constrained to controller classes found in ecom/resources/backend/controllers folder.
    Views are only accessing controller classes.
 Views do not directly access entity classes.

-3. Common code among views is contained to ecom/resources/templates folder.
+3. Common code among views is contained in ecom/resources/templates folder.
    Main views are found in ecom/public directory.